-Jumping is to be judged and scored under the [EA National Eventing Rules](#).
+Jumping is to be judged and scored under the [Annex C-EA National Eventing Rules P. 108-111](#)

-To determine places in this discipline: If equality exists, please refer to the [EA Eventing Rules](#) which will be used to decide.
+To determine places in this discipline: If equality exists, please refer to ~~page 144 (Annexe J. EA Combined Training) of the EA Eventing Discipline Rules~~ which will be used to decide.